 The World Trade Week committee offers scholarships to aspiring students in international trade fields.
 Scholarships are awarded to outstanding graduating high school seniors entering an accredited college or university with the goal of a career in international trade, as well as college students pursuing international degrees.
 By fostering international trade education and international business development, the committee hopes to develop a network of international trade professionals willing to provide mentoring to future students interested in international business.

 HIGH SCHOOL LEVEL

-The World Trade Week Education Committee hosts high school students and educators each year to promote careers in international trade.
+The World Trade Week Education Committee hosts high school students and educators each year to promote career opportunities and pathways in international trade.

-Exploring Careers in Global Trade - Featuring the Port of Los Angeles: Intro to Careers in Maritime Trade
+Exploring Careers in Global Trade - Featuring the Port of Long Beach: Intro to Careers in Maritime Trade

-This April, the Port of Los Angeles, in partnership with the World Trade Week Education Committee, hosted nearly 100 high school students from Southern California schools to provide them with the unique opportunity to learn about careers in maritime trade.
-Port of Los Angeles representatives discussed with students how to select a career in this growing field and about education requirements and skills needed to succeed.
-Students and faculty also participated in a one hour boat tour and experienced the TransPORTer: a 53-foot mobile interactive educational exhibit at the Port.
+The Port of Long Beach, in partnership with the World Trade Week Education Committee, hosted more than 100 high school students and staff from Long Beach and Los Angeles schools to provide them with the unique opportunity to learn about careers in maritime trade.
+Port of Long Beach representatives discussed with students how to select a career in this growing field and about education requirements and skills needed to succeed.
+Executives from Toyota also participated on the panel.
+Students and faculty then participated in a one hour boat tour.

 University Research ProjectsAccess to key information and resources is one of the tools that the World Trade Week Education committee strives to provide.
 Under the leadership of Dr. Anatoly Zhuplev, professor at Loyola Marymount University, teams of LMU students are compiling research for pertinent topics.
 Below are some of the research papers: